TezBaydu/Milestone-Project-3-Cooking/README.md

 - Col classes have padding right 15px and will not fill page
 - iphone 5 nav menu items not listed correctly
 - background image not showing
+- last_name variable to be defined in profile
+- email variable to be defined in profile